jordanmccullough/paulrayner.github.com/source/_posts/2012-11-22-new-blog-with-octopress-and-github-pages.markdown

 categories:
 ---

-## New Blog
+## New Blog - Why?

-### Why?
+### _Goal: Zero Friction_

-The goal: Zero Friction.

 Frictionless tools.
 An inertia-free process.
 I have left my blog lie fallow for over a year because of the friction of writing and publishing to it.
+Every time I came up with an idea to write about, I thought about the hassle of getting it online using my tools of choice, and instead of making it happen I did nothing.
+Thinking about the benefits of sharing did not help.
+Telling myself that I needed to be writing didn't help.
+Trying different HTML editors didn't help.
+Reading posts [about why I should][22] [be blogging didn't help (well, maybe a little)][23].

 Friction in our tooling is the death of a thousand cuts.

+It doesn't have to be blogging.
+Friction is found in many places.
+A commitment to eliminating friction wherever we find it should be paramount.
+At the heart of Lean is the idea of getting ideas from concept to cash as soon as possible, and friction is what gets in the way of that ideal.

+TDD assists us with reducing friction in creating maintainable, loosely-coupled code.
+CI is about reducing friction around technical teamwork.
+Continuous deployment is about eliminating friction from the deployment pipeline.

 As Ayende said in his post [Reducing friction as a standard operating method][10]: